-537b-3 COUNSELING AND PSYCHOTHERAPY OF THE ADULT.
+- 537b-3 COUNSELING AND PSYCHOTHERAPY OF THE ADULT.
 Major approaches.
 Aspects of therapeutic situation and changes during psychotherapy with adults.
 Evaluation of both theory and practice.
-Prerequisite: graduate standing in psychology.

-538-3 CONTEMPORARY INTERPERSONAL THERAPIES: GROUP/FAMILY/MARITAL.
+Prerequisite: graduate standing in psychology. - 538-3 CONTEMPORARY INTERPERSONAL THERAPIES: GROUP/FAMILY/MARITAL.
 Current theory and research in group, family, and marital therapy.
-Prerequisites: PSYC 537a or 537b, graduate standing in psychology.

-539-3 CRISIS INTERVENTION AND CRISIS THERAPY.
+Prerequisites: PSYC 537a or 537b, graduate standing in psychology. - 539-3 CRISIS INTERVENTION AND CRISIS THERAPY.
 Crisis theory and intervention strategies for major situational and developmental life crises.
-Prerequisite: graduate standing in psychology or instructor approval.

-541a-3 COGNITIVE ASSESSMENT OF CHILDREN AND ADOLESCENTS.
-Administration and interpretation of psychological techniques used to assess cognitive abilities.
+Prerequisite: graduate standing in psychology or instructor approval. - 541a-3 COGNITIVE ASSESSMENT OF CHILDREN AND ADOLESCENTS.
+Administration and interpretation of psychological measures to assess cognitive abilities in youth, including the exceptional child.
 Developmental approach and multicultural perspective.
-Prerequisite: graduate standing in psychology.

-541b-3 COGNITIVE ASSESSMENT OF THE ADULT.
+Prerequisite: graduate standing in psychology. - 541b-3 COGNITIVE ASSESSMENT OF THE ADULT.
 Training in administration/interpretation of psychological techniques used to assess cognitive abilities.
-Prerequisite: graduate standing in psychology.

-543a-3 BEHAVIORAL AND EMOTIONAL ASSESSMENT OF CHILDREN AND ADOLESCENTS.
-Administration and interpretation of psychological techniques used to assess behavior and emotion.
+Prerequisite: graduate standing in psychology. - 543a-3 Behavioral and Emotional Assessment of Children and Adolescents.
+Administration and interpretation of psychological measures to assess behavior and emotion in youth, including the exceptional child.
 Developmental approach and multicultural perspective.
-Prerequisite: graduate standing in psychology.

-543b-3 PERSONALITY ASSESSMENT OF THE ADULT.
+Prerequisite: graduate standing in psychology. - 543b-3 PERSONALITY ASSESSMENT OF THE ADULT.
 Theory underlying use of objective and projective methods of assessing adult personality.
 Application of techniques to personality, clinical diagnosis, research.
-Prerequisites: PSYC 541b, graduate standing in psychology.

-544-3 RESPONSE TO INTERVENTION: EVALUATING THE EFFECTIVENESS OF ACADEMIC AND BEHAVIORAL TREATMENTS.
-Assessing students' responses to intervention, single case study design, and measuring progress through curriculum based measurement and other techniques.
-Prerequisite: PSYC 541a.

-545-3 PSYCHOEDUCATIONAL ASSESSMENT AND INTERVENTION.
-Assessment of students' psychoeducational functioning through norm-referenced and alternative data-based methods.
-Development, implementation, and interpretation of empirically-validated academic interventions in reading, writing, and mathematics.
-Prerequisites: graduate standing in psychology, PSYC 541a.

-550-3 ETHICAL AND PROFESSIONAL ISSUES IN PSYCHOLOGY.
+Prerequisites: PSYC 541b, graduate standing in psychology. - 544-3 RESPONSE TO INTERVENTION: EVALUATING THE EFFECTIVENESS OF ACADEMIC AND BEHAVIORAL TREATMENTS.
+Assessing student, including the exceptional child, response to intervention, single-case study design, and measuring progress through curriculum based measurement and other techniques.
+Prerequisite: PSYC 541a. - 545-3 PSYCHOEDUCATIONAL ASSESSMENT AND INTERVENTION.
+Psychoeducational functioning of youth, including the exceptional child, through norm-referenced and alternative data-based methods.
+Empirically-validated interventions and instructional methods in reading, writing, and mathematics.
+Prerequisites: graduate standing in psychology, PSYC 541a. - 550-3 ETHICAL AND PROFESSIONAL ISSUES IN PSYCHOLOGY.
 Ethical and professional issues in the field of psychology, especially as outlined in the Code of Ethics of the American Psychological Association.
 Prerequisite: graduate standing in psychology.